Don’t Panic! Just Plan It.

 One company whose stock I’ve owned for a very long time focuses on products used to test food safety.
 While the company’s stock price has dropped along with the broader market, I anticipate that people will have heightened awareness of all forms of ways of transmitting illness, including through food-borne bacteria and other pathogens.
 As such, I am not planning to sell this stock as the result of recent events.

 I own stock in an airline that operates primarily within North America.
 This one is a bit trickier.
 It looks like travel of all types is going to be down for a while.
 I’m sure that US domestic airline travel will be significantly impacted, but suspect it will not be affected as much as international or cruise ship travel.
-The reduction in revenue might be slightly offset by the lower cost of fuel, but that is probably not a huge benefit in the long The time period over which you re-pay the loan.
+The reduction in revenue might be slightly offset by the lower cost of fuel, but that is probably not a huge benefit in the long term.

 I’ve owned this company for so long that I still have a large capital gain and would have to pay tax on it if I sold the stock.
-At this point, I don’t think there is a high A percentage or the equivalent fraction that falls between 0% and 100% (i.e., between 0 and 1) that represents the ratio of the number of times that the outcome meets some criteria to the number of po...
-More that this airline will go bankrupt (though I’m not an expert and could be wrong).
+At this point, I don’t think there is a high probability that this airline will go bankrupt (though I’m not an expert and could be wrong).
 I expect the price to drop more than the overall market average in the coming months, but also expect that it will recover.
 As such, I don’t plan to sell this stock solely because of recent events.
 However, if this company had most of its revenue from operating cruise ships, was smaller, or had more foreign exposure, I would study its financials and business model in more detail to see if I thought it would be able to withstand the possibility of much lower demand for an extended period of time.

-I have gone through similar thought processes for each of the companies in my A group of financial instruments. to create my action plan.
+I have gone through similar thought processes for each of the companies in my portfolio to create my action plan.
 I will re-evaluate them as time passes and more information becomes available.
+If my advice isn’t enough, consider Warren Buffett’s evaluation of his individual stock positions, as described by Kat Rucker.

 What We Can Learn from Past Crashes